dreeves/etherpad/README.md

-This is a fork of Etherpad 1.6.0 with various customizations that we Beeminder people like.
+This is a fork of Etherpad (as of 1.6.0) with various customizations that we Beeminder people like.

 * simpler URLs
 * fewer formatting options